 Erika Kates, Ph.D. discusses her work in directing the Massachusetts Women in Prison Coalition, which she initiated July 2009.
-The Coalition is a group of experts with in-depth knowledge of the gender-specific needs of female offenders and experience in direct service provision, research, policy analysis, and policy making.

 Linda Charmaraman, Ph.D. discusses findings from a case study of an internship setting for urban teen girls in the Boston area called Teen Voices.
 In the study, Linda Charmaraman explored how working for an alternative teen magazine influenced adolescent girls’ identity development, including beliefs related to gender and family expectations, media stereotypes, and future success.

 March 11, 2010 (59:16 min.)

 October 21, 2010 (54:55 min.)

 October 14, 2010 (64:20 min.)

 In this presentation, Jean Hardisty, Ph.D., will discuss the relationship between the provision of child care to welfare recipients and institutional racism, using Mississippi as a case study.
-Jean Hardisty is a Senior Scholar at the Wellesley Centers for Women and the founder and president emerita of Political Research Associates, a Boston-based research center that analyzes right wing, authoritarian, and anti-democratic trends, and publishes educational materials for the general public.

 October 7, 2010 (50:30 min.)